Silvergate Capital Corporation (SI) Shares Down Despite Recent Market Volatility

 SI’s Market Performance

-SI’s stock has seen a -5.81% decrease for the week, with a -71.68% drop in the past month and a -90.26% fall in the past quarter.
-The volatility ratio for the week is 23.08%, and the volatility levels for the past 30 days are at 32.87% for Silvergate Capital Corporation The simple moving average for the last 20 days is -38.36% for SI stock, with a simple moving average of -96.53% for the last 200 days.
+The stock of Silvergate Capital Corporation (SI) has seen a -20.11% decrease in the past week, with a -71.79% drop in the past month, and a -93.30% fall in the past quarter.
+The volatility ratio for the week is 13.67%, and the volatility levels for the past 30 days are at 31.44% for SI.
+The simple moving average for the last 20 days is -28.28% for SI stock, with a simple moving average of -96.79% for the last 200 days.

 Analysts’ Opinion of SI